marnieboyer/DSND-blog/README.md

 This project helped me determine that the major drivers of pricing is the neighborhood/location and the type of property that is being offered.
 These factors impact the pricing more than the amenities or even the number of people the location accomodates.

 ## Necessary acknowledgements

+folium website provided sample code as well as multiple references to stack overflow